OctopusDeploy/docs/docs/getting-started.md

 ---
 title: Getting started
-description: From 0 to deployed, this guide walks you through getting started with Octopus.
+description: From download to deployment, this guide walks you through getting started with Octopus.
 position: 0
 ---